simplexspatial/simplexspatial/README.md

 Akka persistence needs a storage system to store the journal and snapshots.

 - In production or for performance test, it is recommended to use a distributed storage, like Cassandra.
-- For testing ( default configuration ) Postgresql is used.
+- For testing ( default configuration ) Postgresql is enough.
 In the `conf` folder, there is a `docker-compose.yml` file to be able to start all dependencies for testing.
 In the same folder, you can find the SQL file with the database schema.

 So from the `conf` folder: